 9. Party like the students

-10. Enjoy the best view on the city from Philosophenweg
+10. Enjoy the best view over the city from Philosophenweg

 Have you been to Heidelberg?
 Would you go there?